etoobian/EnP_2025Labs/Lab01_Collab/Lab01_TeamCollabSetup.md

 2. Did your “Definition of Done” work?
 If not, what will you change?
 3. Were communication channels effective?
 4. How will you update your workflow next time?
+Everything is going well so far.
+Team communication and setup were clear.

 **Action Items:**